albar965/littlenavmap-manual/en/FLIGHTPLANFMT.md

 ### ![Clean PLN](../images/icons/filesaveclean.png "Clean PLN") Clean PLN {#flight-plan-formats-clean-pln}

 This is the same as the FSX PLN but without additional annotations which contain information about selected procedures or ground speed.
-Use this format if a tool cannot deal with the annotated format.
+Use this format if an application cannot deal with the annotated format.

 ### ![FMS 11](../images/icons/saveasfms.png "FMS 11") FMS 11 \(X-Plane\) {#flight-plan-formats-fms11}